RADAR-base/radar-commons/README.md

   }
 }
 ```
-Note that this code above does not include any flows for registering a source with the managmentportal.
+Note that this code above does not include any flows for registering a source with the ManagementPortal.

 For server utilities, include `radar-commons-server`:
 ```gradle